AcademySoftwareFoundation/MaterialX/README.md

 It may be best to just pass the diff to ILM first before creaing a pull request.
 Once a pull request is done, then ILM's CI system will be invoked.
 Commont the review as necessary and naturally fix an errors found during CI.

+### Testing
+There are yaml files which define the build process.
+Make sure to run those build steps instead of / or just building and testing locally.
+See .appyveyor.yml for Windows, and .travis.yml for Linux and Mac.
+The CI build will run build and test on all the platforms specified.

 ### Coding standards
 Make sure to follow the Pixar/ILM coding standards.